lgbaixauli/mastostatus/README.md

 # Info
 This code publish information of the Mastodon instance where the bot has its account, if requested.
-Based in the info bot of @spla@mastodont.cat (https://git.mastodont.cat/spla/info)
+Based in the 'info' bot of @spla@mastodont.cat (https://git.mastodont.cat/spla/info)

 The bot listen to 'frikistatus' word key: